 Address: 1535 Airport Rd, Washington, WI

 The ferry also accommodates cars, which are recommended for seeing the whole island.
-If you fly in, there are a few rental car agencies in the area.
+If you fly in, a few rental car agencies are in the area.

 5. Enjoy a Fish Boil